eye-division/lucytennyson-yoga/_drafts/why-do-yoga-no-easy-answers.md

 So, reflecting on YOUR practice, that’s just it – it’s yours, you are unique and you are your own healer.
 A teacher can offer direction, but it is down to you the student to be an active participant, learning to listen to your body and what it needs.

 The sketches below are a reminder of some of what we practised in class this week.
-I look forward to working with you over the coming ter
+I look forward to working with you over the coming term.

+The sketches below aim to act as a reminder (not a guide) to some of what we did in class this week.